pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 {{< cloudchoose >}}

-The [worker nodes][k8s-concepts] are hosts that are responsible for running the apps and workloads of the cluster after the control plane has scheduled it work.
-It also typically faciliates virtual networking using an overlay or integrated network depending on setup.
+The [worker nodes][k8s-concepts] are hosts that run the apps and workloads of the cluster after the control plane has scheduled its work.
+It also typically facilitates virtual networking using an overlay or integrated network depending on setup.

 See the [official Kubernetes docs][k8s-docs] for more details.